kurtmdean/networks-bot/README.md

 ## Current State

 Every instance will start the network anew.
-This can only work in one discord.
 Whenever a message is sent, assume it is a reply to the previous message sent in that channel.
 Update the network based on replies to other users.

 ### Commands

 !network: Print the entire stored network
+!weight <member>: Print the weight of the link between caller and the given member.
+!weight <member> <member>: Print the weight of the link between the two given members.

 Soon...
 !neighbors: Print the connections between caller and all other members.
 !neighbors <member>: Print the connections between the given member and all other members.
-!weight <member>: Print the weight of the link between caller and the given member.
-!weight <member> <member>: Print the weight of the link between the two given members.

 ## Goals